file-sharing-erp-team/file-sharing/Server/README.md

 ## Launch

-To launch the app enter: `npm run server`.
+To launch the app enter: `npm run server` in the project directory.
 > In this mode, the server will automatically reboot after saving the project files

 ## Links